 Think back to the plate spinner.
 If he were blindfolded, he wouldn’t have any way of knowing which plates were about to crash down.
 Talk about a disaster waiting to happen.
 Similarly, if you don’t get updates throughout the day, you won’t be able to monitor the status of your drivers.

-Some dispatch software vendors provide tools that automatically notify dispatchers about trips that may miss their scheduled delivery.
+Some dispatch systems vendors provide tools that automatically notify dispatchers about trips that may miss their scheduled delivery.
 Some can even spot scheduling issues days in advance.
 With this information, you can quickly solve the issue with a few clicks instead of scrambling to fix it as the problem occurs.

 And since the software automatically tracks the performance of each driver, it enables insights into areas where you need to improve performance.